dougeby/IntuneDocs/intune-azure/manage-apps/add-apps.md

 Additionally, some Microsoft apps are added automatically by Intune when you set up your tenant.
 You'll find a list of these later in this topic.

-> [!NOTE]
+## Before you start

+Consider the following points before you begin to add and assign apps.

-> When you add and deploy an app from a store, end users must have an account with that store in order to be able to install the app.
+- When you add and deploy an app from a store, end users must have an account with that store in order to be able to install the app.
+- Some apps or items you deploy might be dependent on built-in iOS apps.
+For example, if you deploy a book from the iOS store, then the iBooks app must be present on the device.
+If you have removed the iBooks built-in app, you cannot use Intune to reinstate it.

 ## Cloud storage space
 All apps that you create by using the software installer installation type (for example, a line-of-business app) are  packaged and uploaded to Microsoft Intune cloud storage.
 A trial subscription of Intune includes 2 gigabytes (GB) of cloud-based storage that is used to store managed apps and updates.
 Your full subscription includes 20 GB of storage space.